 Brazil stock market, currency down after election

-RIO DE JANEIRO (AP) — Brazil's stock exchange slipped and its currency fell against the dollar Monday as the market reacted negatively to the volatile presidential race that saw President Dilma Rousseff narrowly win re-election over her pro-business rival, Aecio Neves.
+RIO DE JANEIRO (AP) — Brazil's stock exchange is down, and its currency has fallen against the dollar in the first hours of trading following the country's volatile presidential race in which President Dilma Rousseff won re-election over her centrist, pro-business rival Aecio Neves.

-Analysts predicted the market would react negatively to a victory by Rousseff, under whom the once-booming economy of this emerging giant has stalled.
-After four straight years of weak growth, Brazil's economy is now in technical recession and 12-month inflation hovers above the government's ceiling target of 6.5 percent.
+Analysts had predicted the market would react negatively to a victory by Rousseff, under whom the once-booming economy has largely stalled.
+After four straight years of weak growth, the economy is now in technical recession.

 Neves was overwhelmingly favored by Brazil's business community, who believed his market-friendly policies would help jumpstart growth.

 Rousseff scored 51.6 percent of the votes, compared with Neves' 48.4 percent.